How do I qualify for a USC Latino Alumni Association (LAA) scholarship?

 May I receive an LAA scholarship more than once?

-Undergraduate students receiving an LAA scholarship do not need to reapply to continue receiving the award; as long as they maintain a 3.0 gpa and complete the 10 credit requirement for the year.
+Undergraduate students receiving an LAA scholarship do not need to reapply to continue receiving the award; as long as they meet the USC LAA requirements of 3.0 gpa and complete 10 credits per year.
 At this time, graduate students are required to reapply each year, by February 2.
 LAA is not obligated to fund all former recipients.